Please enable JavaScript to view the comments powered by Disqus.

 International Graduate Stream

-You can apply for a nomination for permanent residency through the International Graduate Stream of the Prince Edward Island Provincial Nominee Program (PEI PNP), if you graduated from a publicly-funded PEI post-secondary institution.
-The International Graduate stream is employer-driven, allowing Island employers to fill positions that they are unable to fill through the local job market.
+You could apply for a nomination for permanent residency through the International Graduate Stream of the PEI PNP if you graduated from a publicly-funded PEI post-secondary institution.

 International Graduate Stream Eligibility Requirements